berhanneway/capstone_berhanneway/README.md

 # Metro Nashville Police Department Incident
 # Introduction

-Nashville is one of the fastest growing cities in America. people are moving into Middle Tennessee City at higher rate.
-Companies, housing and other development are growing very fast.
-Study shows in fast growing cities, police incidents rate is also increase.
-Therefore, studying and analyzing the police incident database, greatly contribute for effective utilization of police department resources and reduce incidents in the city.
+Nashville is one of the fastest growing cities in America as people continue moving into Middle Tennessee City at high rate.
+Companies, housing, and other developments are growing very fast.
+Studies shows in fast growing cities, police incident rates also increase.
+Therefore, studying and analyzing the police incident database, greatly contributes to effective utilization of police department resources and reduced incidents in the city.
-The primary goal of this Capstone Project is to contribute an input that help to reduce crime incident in in Nashville Metropolitan Area.
+The primary goal of this Capstone Project is to contribute a resource that helps to reduce crime incidents in in Nashville Metropolitan Area.
 # Objective
-Analyzing Metro Nashville Police Incident Dataset from the year 2015 to 2022 and find out:
+Analysis of Metro Nashville Police Incident Dataset from 2015 to 2022 to find out:
-  1. The most frequent occurring types of incidents.
+•	The most frequently occurring types of incidents.
-  2. Incident distribution by city, zip code and specific location (bar, residential …)
+•	Incident distribution by city, zip code and specific location (bar, residential)
-  3. Rate of incident increase per year.
+•	Rate of incident increase per year.
-  4. Distribution within days of the week and time (Hr.)
+•	Distribution of incidents within days of the week and time of day.
-  5. Top ten types of weapons used gender and number victims.
+•	Top ten types of weapons used.
-  6. Summarize and draw conclusion
+•	Gender and number victims.
 # Data Source
  Metro Nashville Police Department Incidents Dataset is the main data source.
   - It has 913,000 rows and 34 columns.